menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 2. From the menu bar, select Range, Convert to IP Address Range.

-3. When the Men & Mice Management Console confirmation dialog box appears, click Yes to convert the range.
+3. When the Men&Mice Management Console confirmation dialog box appears, click Yes to convert the range.

 Converting a Range to a Scope
 -----------------------------